 ||110% of the internal lumen volume of the catheter, not to exceed 2 mg in 2 mL|

 If catheter function is not restored at 120 minutes after 1 dose of Cathflo Activase, a second dose may be instilled (see Instructions for Administration).
 There is no efficacy or safety information on dosing in excess of 2 mg per dose for this indication.
 Studies have not been performed with administration of total doses greater than 4 mg (two 2-mg doses).

 Reconstitute Cathflo Activase to a final concentration of 1 mg/mL:

 - Aseptically withdraw 2.2 mL of Sterile Water for Injection, USP (diluent is not provided).
 Do not use Bacteriostatic Water for Injection.

-- Inject the 2.2 mL of Sterile Water for Injection, USP, into the athflo Activase vial, directing the diluent stream into the powder.
+- Inject the 2.2 mL of Sterile Water for Injection, USP, into the Cathflo Activase vial, directing the diluents stream into the powder.
 Slight foaming is not unusual; let the vial stand undisturbed to allow large bubbles to dissipate.